shrideio/shoebox/README.md

 ## VII.
 Set up directories for container volume mounts

-`setup_volume_mounts.sh` creates directories for container volume mounts, copies configuration files for some of the services (i.e. Vault and Consul), and generates `.evn` files with matching paths from `env.tmpl` files. `DEV_ROOT` points at `/var/dev` which is chosen as a default root directory for volume mounts (can be changed if necessary).
-Please check the content of `setup_volume_mounts.sh` for more information.
+`setup_containers.sh` creates directories for container volume mounts, generates `.evn` files with matching paths from `env.tmpl` files and copies configuration files if necessary (i.e. Vault and Consul). `DEV_ROOT` points at `/var/dev` which is chosen as a default root directory for volume mounts.
+Check the content of `setup_containers.sh` for more information.

- - Run the following commands to create the directories for volume mounts
+ - Run the following commands to create volume mounts directories
     ```
     $ sudo chmod +x $REPO_ROOT/src/setup_volume_mounts.sh
     $ sudo $REPO_ROOT/src/setup_volume_mounts.sh